-- GCPS will partner with the Judy Center and GCCAC Head Start to hold professional development for our teachers, Head Start staff, and private providers.
+- GCPS has historically, and will continue to partner with the Judy Center and GCCAC Head Start to hold professional development for prekindergarten teachers, kindergarten teachers, Early Head Start teachers and instructional assistants, Head Start teachers and instructional assistants, and private provider staff.
+This will take place throughout the year. - GCPS will invite instructional assistants from PK, K, EHS, HS, and private providers have the opportunity to enhance their skill set and expand their professional growth by extending an invitation to PD that GCPS teachers receive around shared programs, as well as skills and strategies, throughout the year when appropriate. - The Judy Center has historically, and will continue to budget funds to provide substitute coverage for private providers and their staff to attend PD. - GCPS will ensure that the following topics are covered: literacy training aligned to the science of reading, purposeful play, hands-on math, science, social studies, and social emotional foundations. - GCPS will partner with the Judy Center and GCCAC Head Start to hold professional development for our teachers, Head Start staff, and private providers.
 This will take place 3 times a year. - GCPS is training staff on the new curriculum, Three Cheers.
 Pre-K3 and Pre-K4 are using this curriculum.
 The Judy Center is working with some local providers to have the same curriculum to use with their children.
-Head Start was offered the opportunity to use the curriculum, but has decided not to use it at this point.

-- GCPS Pre-K teachers have received or will receive ELETRS training on the Science of Reading and will inform eligible private providers on how to write for funding for this training and other training within their grant. - GCPS teachers will receive IMSE Phonological Awareness training - JC will work with private providers to support accreditation - GCPS will offer support to any local providers willing to apply for the Pre-K Enhancement Grant - GCPS Pre-K teachers have received professional development on math number sense routines that were created to help support in math instruction. - GCPS is working on a Scope and Sequence in math and ELA for Pre-K teachers.
+Head Start was offered the opportunity to use the curriculum, but has decided not to use it at this point. - GCPS Pre-K teachers have received or will receive ELETRS training on the Science of Reading and will inform eligible private providers on how to write for funding for this training and other training within their grant. - GCPS teachers will receive IMSE Phonological Awareness training - JC will work with private providers to support accreditation - GCPS will offer support to any local providers willing to apply for the Pre-K Enhancement Grant - GCPS Pre-K teachers have received professional development on math number sense routines that were created to help support in math instruction. - GCPS is working on a Scope and Sequence in math and ELA for Pre-K teachers.
 This will be ready for the 2023-2024 school year. - GCPS will continue to reach out, invite, and provide professional development to local private providers. - To identify training needs, staff complete a professional needs assessment to identify areas of need.
-Evaluations are completed to provide feedback on professional development - GCPS reviews KRA data using the four domains to identify areas of weakness and shares the data collected with Pre-K teachers, Kindergarten teachers, Early Head Start teachers, Head Start teachers and private providers that attend the collaborative professional developments hosted by Garrett County Judy Center Early Learning Hubs.
+Evaluations are completed to provide feedback on professional development.
+The mastery of the participant's content understanding will be assessed through the professional development evaluation feedback, instructional observations, data from student progress, teacher feedback from progress, and Judy Center Coordinator collaboration meetings with private providers. - GCPS reviews KRA data using the four domains to identify areas of weakness and shares the data collected with Pre-K teachers, Kindergarten teachers, Early Head Start teachers, Head Start teachers and private providers that attend the collaborative professional developments hosted by Garrett County Judy Center Early Learning Hubs.